CS-UCR/senior-design-project-ct/README.md

 ## How To Run

-To be able to run our project you need to have pycharm downloaded best version is 3.8 as new verison may not work
+In order to be able to run our project you need to have Flutter.
+You can install and setup Flutter by following the steps in the link provided.
+[Install Flutter](https://docs.flutter.dev/get-started/install?gclid=Cj0KCQjwz7uRBhDRARIsAFqjullXwoQHzcbq8z3lmeC0BInB0g2G4ZGgbBVbAfTk_g0pU5qNsZNmROYaAtzEEALw_wcB&gclsrc=aw.ds).

-Then create a new a new project.
-In the terminal open a git bash then clone the repository into the project run
+Once you have Flutter installed you want to clone our repository.

     git clone https://github.com/CS-UCR/senior-design-project-ct.git

-Once you have cloned the repository, [install Flutter](https://docs.flutter.dev/get-started/install?gclid=Cj0KCQjwz7uRBhDRARIsAFqjullXwoQHzcbq8z3lmeC0BInB0g2G4ZGgbBVbAfTk_g0pU5qNsZNmROYaAtzEEALw_wcB&gclsrc=aw.ds).

-Remember to setup an Android emulator follow by Flutter website.

-After installing Flutter, direct into clean_trash_app
+After installing Flutter, remember to setup an Android emulator and then direct your terminal into clean_trash_app

     cd clean_trash_app